Cook County Board of Commissioners 7th district

-Cook County Board of Commissioners 7th district is a electoral district for the Cook County Board of Commissioners.
+Cook County Board of Commissioners 7th district is a single-member electoral district for the Cook County Board of Commissioners.
+It is currently represented by Alma E. Anaya, a Democrat.

+History

-The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of holding a set of two at-large elections (one for ten seats from the city of Chicago and another for seven seats from suburban Cook County).
+The district was established in 1994, when the board transitioned from holding elections in individual districts, as opposed to the previous practice of having two multi-member districts districts: one for ten seats from the city of Chicago and another for seven seats from suburban Cook County at-large.

 Geography

 1994 boundaries

 When the district was first established, the district represented parts of the southwest side of Chicago, as well as the cities of Cicero and Stickney, Illinois.

 2001 redistricting

-New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States Census.
+New boundaries were adopted in August 2001, with redistricting taking place following the 2000 United States census.
 The district included part of the southwest side of Chicago, as well as part of the city of Cicero.

 In regards to townships and equivalent jurisdictions, the district's redistricted boundaries included portions of the city of Chicago and portions of the Cicero Township.